Visiting North Cascades National Park

 Looking to extend your time in the wilderness?
 Consider planning a backpacking trip.
 Backpacking options include everything from an easy overnight along a river to multi-day treks up valleys and over passes.
 There are nearly 140 designated campsites within the trail corridors.
 Learn more about these sites by using the Wilderness Trip Planner.
 As you embrace the solitude, peace, and challenge that hiking in this beautiful park offers, please remember to tread lightly so future generations can enjoy this resource.

 Enjoy the Water

 Those looking to get out on the water have multiple lakes to explore.
 Kayaking, canoeing, paddling, and boating are all popular activities.
+Plenty of smaller rivers and creeks flow through the park, providing scenic spots to cool down during the summer months.
 Visitors will also find plenty of fishing opportunities throughout the park.
 Just be sure to obtain a fishing license before you arrive, as they are not sold in the park.

 For an up-close and educational experience, consider a boat tour of Diablo Lake with Seattle City Light or the North Cascades Institute, an organization that promotes environmental stewardship through experiential learning.